waltroloson/twitterbot/README.md

 exit;
 ```

-1. Then connect to your Mongo DB instance again (by typing `mongo` in the shell) and execute the following commands:
+1. Then connect to your Mongo DB instance again (by typing `mongo` in the shell) and execute the following commands.
+Again remember about the 'exit' command.
 ```sh
 use twitterbot;
 db.auth('twitterbot','twitterbotPassword');